top of page

 Looking west over Topanga Lagoon in 2019.
 Less than a half-acre of the lagoon is left.
 Photo from RCDSMM Stream Team.

 Left: Looking west over the Topanga Lagoon in the 1900’s prior to extensive development.
 Photo from the Santa Monica Public Library.
 Right: Same view of the Topanga Lagoon in 2019.
 Less than a half-acre of the lagoon is left.
-Photo from RCDSMM Stream Team.
+Photo from RCDSMM.

 Specific reasons to restore the Topanga Lagoon include: